docteurklein/TranslatorBundle/README.md

 Role based conditions
 ---------------------

-Additionaly to enabled/dsiabled, you can decide to display th etranslation forms per user roles.
+Additionaly to `enabled` option, you can decide to display the translation form per user's roles.
-A user needs to be authenticated and needs all the roles you configured above to see the form.
+Users need to be authenticated and need all the roles you configured above to see the form.

 Services